 Would you trust them to handle your conversion optimization?
-Or are you know questioning their ability?
+Or are you now questioning their ability?

 Using the right language to convey the right message at the right time is what this is all about.

-Use the research you’ve completed to understand not just the issues your users face, but how they talk about solving those issues and you’ve got a recipe for maximum effect copy.
+Use the research you’ve completed to understand not just the issues your target audience faces, but how they talk about solving those issues and you’ve got a recipe for maximum effect copy.

 And yet, there’s still a huge division on who’s right.